drobie22/RSS-Reborn-Installer/README.md

 #### If you encounter a problem not listed:

-Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your latest log (found in your KSP directory inside `\Logs\RSSRebornInstallerLogs`.
+Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your latest log (found in your KSP directory inside `\Logs\RSSRebornInstaller`.
 The log will look something like `Setup Log 2024-07-15 #001.txt`.

 Alternatively, the log can be found in the directory: `C:\Users\yourusername\AppData\Local\Temp`, where yourusername is the name of your windows user.